graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Subscription

-We define an event stream as a sequence of discrete events over time that can be observed.
-An observer of an event stream may cancel observation to avoid stop future events.

-If the operation is a subscription, the result is an event stream called the "Publish Stream" where each event in the stream is called a "Publish Payload".
+If the operation is a subscription, the result is an event stream called the "Response Stream" where each event in the event stream is the result of executing the operation for each new event on an underlying "Source Stream".

+An event stream represents a sequence of discrete events over time which can be observed.
+As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event occurring on that event stream for each "publish" to that topic.
+Event streams may produce an infinite sequence of events or may complete at any point.
+Event streams may complete in response to an error or simply because no more events will occur.
+An observer may at any point decide to stop observing an event stream, after which it must receive no more events from that event stream.

+Note: If an event stream's observer has stopped observing, that may be a good opportunity to clean up any associated resources such as closing any connections which are no longer necessary.

 #### Subscribe

 Executing a subscription creates a persistent function on the server that maps an underlying event stream to the Publish Stream.
-The logic to create the underlying event stream is domain-specific and takes the root field and query variables as inputs.
+The logic to create the underlying event stream is application-specific and takes the root field and query variables as inputs.

 Subscribe(schema, subscription, operationName, variableValues, initialValue):

   * Let {subscriptionType} be the root Subscription type in {schema}.
   * Assert: {subscriptionType} is an Object type.
   * Let {selectionSet} be the top level Selection Set in {subscription}.
+  * Let {sourceStream} be the result of running {CreateSourceEventStream(schema, subscription, selectionSet, variableValues, initialValue)}.
+  * Let {responseStream} be the result of running {MapSourceToResponseEvent(sourceStream)}
+  * Return {responseStream}.

+CreateSourceEventStream(schema, subscriptionType, selectionSet, variableValues, initialValue):

   * Let {rootField} be the first top level field in {selectionSet}.
-  * Let {eventStream} be the result of running {CreateUnderlyingEventStream(rootField, variableValues)}.
+  * Let {argumentValues} be the result of {CoerceArgumentValues(subscriptionType, rootField, variableValues)}.
-  * Let {publishStream} be the result of running {MapEventToPayload(eventStream)}
+  * Let {fieldStream} be the result of running {ResolveFieldEventStream(subscriptionType, initialValue, rootField, argumentValues)}.

-CreateUnderlyingEventStream(rootField, variableValues):

-  * *Application-specific logic to map from root field/variables to events*
+  * Return {fieldStream}.

+ResolveFieldEventStream(subscriptionType, rootValue, fieldName, argumentValues):
+  * Let {resolver} be the internal function provided by {subscriptionType} for determining the resolved value of a field named {fieldName}.
+  * Return the result of calling {resolver}, providing {rootValue} and {argumentValues}.

 #### Publish Stream

 Each event in the underlying event stream triggers execution of the subscription selection set.

-MapEventToPayload(eventStream):
+MapSourceToResponseEvent(sourceStream, subscriptionType, selectionSet, variableValues):

+  * Return a new event stream {publishStream} which yields events as follows:
-  * For each {event} on {eventStream}:
+  * For each {event} on {sourceStream}:
     * Let {publishPayload} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, event, variableValues)}
       *normally* (allowing parallelization).
     * Let {errors} be any *field errors* produced while executing the selection set.
-    * Yield an unordered map containing {publishPayload} and, optionally, {errors} on {publishStream}.
+    * Let {response} be an unordered map containing {publishPayload} and, optionally, {errors}.
-  * At any time while the publish stream is active, the client or server may Unsubscribe().

-Common reasons for Unsubscribe() include:
-  * client no longer wants to receive payloads for a subscription.
-  * The underlying event stream has produced an error or has naturally ended.
+    * Yield an event containing {response}.

+Note: in large scale subscription systems, ExecuteSelectionSet and Subscribe algorithm may be run on separate services to maintain predictable scaling properties.
+See the section below on Supporting Subscriptions at Scale.

 #### Unsubscribe

 Unsubscribe cancels the Publish Stream.
 This is also a good opportunity for the server to clean up the underlying event stream and any other resources used by the subscription.
+Here are some example cases in which to Unsubscribe: client no longer wishes to receive payloads for a subscription; the source event stream produced an error or naturally ended; the server encountered an error during ExecuteSelectionSet.

 Unsubscribe()

-  * Cancel {publishStream}
+  * Cancel {responseStream}

 #### Example